seyhajin/monkey2/modules/monkey/docs/language/conditional-statements.md

 `End` or `End If` may be used instead of `EndIf`, and `Else` If may be used instead of `ElseIf`.

-In addtion, a simple one line version of `If` is also supported:
+In addition, a simple one line version of `If` is also supported:

 `If` _Expression_ [ `Then` ] _Statement_ [ `Else` _Statement_ ]